 Patients who have had loss of consciousness or have any abnormalities in mental or neurologic function and cannot be observed closely after discharge are generally observed in the emergency department or overnight in the hospital, and follow-up CT may be done in 8 to 12 h if symptoms persist.
 Patients who have no neurologic changes but minor abnormalities on head CT (eg, small contusions, small subdural hematomas with no mass effect, or punctuate or small traumatic subarachnoid hemorrhage) may need only a follow-up CT within 24 h.
 With a stable CT and normal neurologic examination results, these patients may be discharged home.

-(See also the practice guideline of the Brain Trauma Foundation of the American Association of Neurological Surgeons Guidelines for the management of severe traumatic brain injury .)
+(See also the practice guideline of the Brain Trauma Foundation of the American Association of Neurological Surgeons Guidelines for the acute medical management of severe traumatic brain injury in infants, children, and adolescents.)
 Injury is moderate in 10% of patients who have TBI and present to an emergency department.
 They often do not require intubation and mechanical ventilation (unless other injuries are present) or ICP monitoring.
 However, because deterioration is possible, these patients should be admitted and observed even if head CT is normal.

 Injury is severe in 10% of patients who have TBI and present to an emergency department.
 They are admitted to a critical care unit.
 Because airway protective reflexes are usually impaired and ICP may be increased, patients are intubated endotracheally while measures are taken to avoid increasing ICP.
 Close monitoring using the GCS and pupillary response should continue, and CT is repeated, particularly if there is an unexplained ICP rise.

 Treatment principles for patients with increased ICP include

 Maintaining euvolemia and serum osmolality of 295 to 320 mOsm/kg